Prehistoric Asia

 Prehistoric Asia refers to events in Asia during the period of human existence prior to the invention of writing systems or the documentation of recorded history.
 This includes portions of the Eurasian land mass currently or traditionally considered as the continent of Asia.
 The continent is commonly described as the region east of the Ural Mountains, the Caucasus Mountains, the Caspian Sea, Black Sea and Red Sea, bounded by the Pacific, Indian, and Arctic Oceans.
 This article gives an overview of the many regions of Asia during prehistoric times.

 Origin of Asian hominids

 Early hominids

 About 1.8 million years ago, Homo erectus left the African continent.
 This species, whose name means "upright man", is believed to have lived in East and Southeast Asia from 1.8 million to 40,000 years ago.
-Their regional distinction is classified as Homo erectus sensu stricto.
+Their regional distinction is classified as Homo erectus stricto.
 The females weighed an average of 52 kg and were on average 1.5 m tall.
 The males weighed an average of 58 kg and were on average 1.7 m tall.
 They are believed to have had a vegetarian diet with some meat.
 They had small brains, when compared to the later Homo sapiens and used simple tools.